quantified-uncertainty/simple-squiggle/README.md

 ## Roadmap

 I consider this repository to be feature complete.
-As such, I may tinker with the cope which wraps around the core logic, but I don't really intend to add further functionality.
+As such, I may tinker with the code which wraps around the core logic, but I don't really intend to add further functionality.

 - [ ] Make wrapper code less hacky
 - [ ] Display final lognormal as a 90% confidence interval as well